-In any of these cases, the insurance company is going to look for any way it can to dispute, devalue, or deny your claim.
-Its adjusters and attorneys have a duty to protect the interests of its policyholders and keep the company profitable.
-They don’t do so by simply paying every claim that’s filed.
-They will dig deeper into your medical records to look for pre-existing conditions they can blame for your current injuries.
-They will use any ambiguity or imprecise language in the police report to place some or all of the blame for the wreck on you.
+In any of these cases, the insurance company may look for any way it can to dispute, devalue, or deny your claim.
+Adjusters will dig deep into your medical records to look for pre-existing conditions they can blame for your current injuries.
+Insurance companies are likely to use any ambiguity or imprecise language in the police report to place some or all of the blame for the wreck on you.

 - Checking the police report for inaccuracies and hiring an independent investigator if necessary